Published On: Mar 04 2013 12:44:12 PM CSTUpdated On: Mar 08 2016 01:00:00 AM CST

 2014: Malaysia Airlines Flight 370 disappears over the Gulf of Thailand while flying from Kuala Lumpur to Beijing, China.
 The aircraft is believed to have crashed into the Indian Ocean off the coast of Australia, killing all 239 people on board.
-Despite a multinational search effort that became the largest and most expensive in aviation history, no confirmed flight debris has been found and it remains unknown what caused the disappearance.
+Despite a multinational search effort that became the largest and most expensive in aviation history, only a few confirmed pieces of flight debris have been found and it remains unknown what caused the disappearance.

 2011: Mike Starr, the original bass player for the rock band Alice in Chains, dies of a prescription drug overdose at age 44 in Salt Lake City, Utah.
 Starr, who had played with the band from its formation in 1987 until 1993, had been featured in the third season of the VH1 reality television series "Celebrity Rehab with Dr. Drew" in 2010, which documented his treatment for methadone addiction.
 His subsequent stint staying in a sober living environment was then documented on the spinoff series "Sober House."